joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 }
 ```

-This will allows us to use the `printf` function to print debug messages.
-After that we can add some test to see if everything is working.
+This enables the use of the `printf` function for printing debug messages over UART.

-On the `firmware/Core/Src/app_freertos.c` include the following code to the respective sections:
+To verify functionality, add a simple test in the `firmware/Core/Src/app_freertos.c` file by inserting the following code into the respective sections:

 ```c
 /* USER CODE BEGIN Includes */